The Paradise Shanty: Production

 It was based on McGrath's play Little Topar which had won first prize at the 1966 Cairns Drama Festival.
-Frank Rich was a danger and singer regularly seen on In Melbourne Tonight.
+Frank Rich was a dancer and singer regularly seen on In Melbourne Tonight.
 It was the last Australian Playhouse for 1966.

 Reception

 The critic from The Sydney Morning Herald called it "one of the best of the year's output, being a sceptical look at the old mateship tradition and contrasting pathos with crudity and crassness.
 The story of a lonely ill fated lad was played out among a crude little plot of unfeeling men.
 A moving show."

 The critic added that Australian Playhouse "has disappointed everyone who hoped for a long line of quality TV plays.
 It has rudely shown us that we can supply studios, crews and players, but we have a depressing shortage of writers.
 Also, the Playhouse badly needs a more skilled and creative editor-in-chief for 1967.
 All that said, Playhouse consistently drew audiences by the tens of thousands which means it had more impact on potential drama lovers than any stage theatre in the land."